OlssonF/NEON-forecast-challenge-workshop/README.md

 ```
 R version 4.2 is required to run the neon4cast package.
 It's also worth checking your Rtools is up to date.

-For the workshop you can follow along via the rmarkdown document (GLEON_forecast_challenge.Rmd) or the html (GLEON_forecast_challenge.html), both of which can be downloaded here or you can fork the whole repository.
+For the workshop you can follow along via the rmarkdown document (NEON_forecast_challenge_workshop.Rmd) or the md (NEON_forecast_challenge_workshop.md), both of which can be downloaded here or you can fork the whole repository.